 - Supplement your retirement – You can use your cash value to fund retirement income tax-free.

-For example, your newly married daughter and husband are struggling with traditional lenders to purchase their first home.
+For example, your newly married daughter and husband struggle with traditional lenders to purchase their first home.
 Here is the perfect opportunity for Mom and Dad to step in and save the day.
 Using your network of personal banks, you can lend them the money to buy that dream home and eliminate all the aggravating hoops they were being forced to jump through.
 You make the loan and then set the terms and conditions that are favorable for both parties.
-And, most importantly, you get to be your little girl’s, White Knight!
+And, most importantly, you get to be your little girl’s White Knight!

 - What red tape? – When you become your own banker and assume the role of borrower and lender, there is no more red tape!

-“I refuse to pay interest when I borrow my own money”
+“I refuse to pay interest when I borrow my own money.”

 The easy answer here is that you are not borrowing your money.
 You are getting a loan from the insurance company, not your cash value account.
 It is a simple process that takes only a few days to complete the transaction.
-Since you are borrowing “against” your cash value, there is no lengthy application, there are no restrictions on how you use the money, there is no repayment schedule because you aren’t required to pay it back, and your cash value continues to earn interest and dividends.
+Since you are borrowing “against” your cash value, there is no lengthy application.
+There are no restrictions on how you use the money, there is no repayment schedule because you aren’t required to pay it back, and your cash value continues to earn interest and dividends.

 Since the insurer is making you a loan from its general operating account, the company expects to earn interest on that money so they can pay death claims.
 Also, since you are paying interest to a mutual insurance company that is owned by its policyholders, the interest the company collects from borrowers will ultimately find its way back to the policyholders in the form of dividends.

-Is Infinite Banking right for me?
+Is an Infinite Banking System right for me?

 Whole life insurance policies can be expensive compared to other types of life insurance, so individuals who have a tight budget or are not in good health may not be ideal candidates for this strategy.
 However, for those who can afford the premiums and qualify for a standard or better risk classification, infinite banking can be a powerful tool for building financial security.